dostuffthatmatters/I14Worlds2021Frontend/README.md

 4. Increase the use of lazy loading of used libraries

-5. Building my own datepicker or better haveing just a select-drop-down -> Save 15% (95KB unpacked) of the current bundle size
+5. Building my own datepicker or better having just a select-drop-down -> Save 15% (95KB unpacked) of the current bundle size